anabil1984/ASP-Project/README.md

 2- Students in these universities
 3- Courses related to each student

-Note: The zip file UniversityWebApp.App is a part form the project. it is just compressed due to manny files it contains.
+Note: The zip file UniversityWebApp is a part form the project. it is just compressed due to manny files it contains.